carolinadwarte/ActiveNavChallenge/README.md

 Required software:
 - [Python 3.11](https://www.python.org/downloads/) or later
 - Python Packages:
+    Before installing the Python packages, a virtual environment needs to be set up.
+To do this, run:
+        `python -m venv venv`
+        `source venv/bin/activate`
     - `tkinter` for the gui
         - Install using command: `python3 -m pip install tkinter`
     - `pytest` for testing